greenty5/ict2022_fluidDynamics/readMe.md

 - Cavity flow
 - Channel flow
 #### Session 6: Fluid dynamics simulation (computation 3)
+- How to obtain geographic (map) data
+- How to obtain real meteorological data
-- wind flows in simplified 2-D city areas.
+- Wind flows in simplified 2-D city areas
 - Independent research by using fluid dynamics simulation